galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 This tutorial will introduce you to the Genome browsers; powerful tools for viewing many kinds of genomic data, including data for DNA sequencing, RNA sequencing, microarrays, epigenetics, and copy number alteration.
-For this tutorial we will use JBrowse, since it has a nice integration with Galaxy, but many other Genome browsers exist, with [IGV](https://igv.org/app/) perhaps being the most widely used.
+For this tutorial we will use [JBrowse](https://jbrowse.org/jb2/) ({% cite jbrowse %}), since it has a nice integration with Galaxy, but many other Genome browsers exist, with [IGV](https://igv.org/app/) perhaps being the most widely used.
 TODO: link some examples/comparisons

 > <agenda-title></agenda-title>